The Best Towns In Tennessee For A Retiree

 Memphis

 The average rent in Memphis, as per RentCafe, is just $892 per month as of February 2026, or $1,103 lower than the U.S. national average.
-According to Zillow, the average value of a home in Memphis was $141,489 in January 2026, an amount approximately $558,613 less than the national average.
+According to Zillow, the average value of a home in Memphis was $141,489 in January 2026, an amount approximately $558,613 less than the January 2026 national average.
 According to Payscale, the total cost of living in Memphis is 11% lower than the national average, with groceries, transportation, utilities, and housing working out to 1%, 13%, 15% and 16% below the national average, respectively.
-According to CareScout, in 2026, the cost of in-home care is $6,271 per month, residing in an assisted living facility costs $6,259 per month, and nursing home care in a private room costs up to $11,294 per month.
-By comparison, the cost for additional care is roughly the same as the national average.

 Paris

-According to Zillow, the average price of a home in Paris was $201,120 in January 2026, an amount $498,982 less than the national average.
-The average rent in Paris, as per Zumper, is $850 per month, or $1,145 lower than the U.S. national average.
-According to CareScout, in 2026, the cost of in-home care is $5,866 per month, residing in an assisted living facility costs $5,643 per month, and nursing home care in a private room costs $10,068 per month.
-Compared to the U.S. national average, all these categories cost $1,012, $616 and $1,226 less per month, respectively.
+According to Zillow, the average price of a home in Paris was $201,120 in January 2026, an amount $498,982 less than the January 2026 national average.
+The average rent in Paris, as per Zumper, was $850 per month, or $1,145 lower than the U.S. national average during the same time frame.
 According to BestPlaces, the overall cost of living in Paris is 60.1% less expensive than the national average, with an individual requiring just $1,900 per month, or $22,800 per year in expenses.
-According to the Social Security Administration (SSA), if you retired at 62 years old, your Social Security benefits would be $2,969 per month, making Paris one of a few cities in the U.S. where a retiree could live on Social Security alone.

-Local entertainment includes a fish fry festival — there are catfish statues related to the popular event — local bakeries and restaurants, and Paris Landing State Park with hiking trails, swimming areas, and a golf course.
-Following the pattern affordability, there's also an affordable retirement community with a mock Eiffel Tower Park worth considering.
+Local entertainment includes a fish fry festival — there are even catfish statues related to this popular event — local bakeries and restaurants, and Paris Landing State Park with hiking trails, swimming areas, and a golf course.
+There's also an affordable retirement community with a mock Eiffel Tower Park worth considering.

 Kingsport

-According to CareScout, Kingsport's 2026 cost of in-home care is $5,259 per month, residing in an assisted living facility costs $5,053 per month, and nursing home care in a private room costs $10,197 per month.
-Compared to the U.S. national average, all these factors cost $1,619, $1,206 and $1,097 less per month, respectively.
-According to Zillow, the average price of a home is $247,448, which is $452,654 less than the national average.
-The average rent in Kingsport, as per Zumper, is just $1,300 per month, or $695 lower than the U.S. national average.
+According to Zillow, the average price of a home in Kingsport was $247,448 in February 2026, which was $452,654 less than the January 2026 national average.
+The average rent in Kingsport, as per Zumper, was just $1,300 per month, or $695 lower than the U.S. national average.
 According to BestPlaces, the cost of living in Kingsport is 20.8% lower than the national average.
 An individual retiree would spend an average $2,100 per month or $25,200 per year.
 That represents 55.9% lower expenses to the national average.
 Kingsport is also less expensive in comparison to the state, with a cost of living 11% lower than the state average.

 Your proximity to state parks like Warriors' Path State Park and 3,500 acre nature reserve Bays Mountain Park & Planetarium, means you always have the serenity of the natural world to keep you engaged.
 The Holston River opens the door for water activities.